mytardis/mytardis/docs/migration.rst

 We currently support two ways of checking that a file has been transferred correctly.
 The preferred way is to get the transfer destination to calculate and return the metadata (checksums and length) for its copy of the file.
 If that fails (or is not supported), the fallback is to read back the file from the destination and do the checksumming locally.

 Normally, we require there to be either an MD5 or SHA512 checksum in the metadata.
 However if 'trust_length' is set, we will accept matching file lengths as being sufficient to verify the transfer.
 That would normally be a bad idea, but if the transfer process is sufficiently reliable, file length checking may be sufficient.
 (In this mode, a transfer provider could get away with sending a HEAD request and using the "Content-length".)

+Restoration is performed by re-staging the file.
+However, there is a minor gotcha.
+If a copy of the file already exists locally (and this is not recorded in the database), then the restored file's filename will be different to the original.
+(The existing local copy of the file is not clobbered or renamed ...)